-Deportation is the most severe penalty under U.S. Immigration.
-Last year, more than 400,000 people were deported from the United States.
+Deportation is the most severe penalties under U.S. Immigration law.
+Some years, more than 400,000 people were deported from the United States.
 Some of the people that received deportation orders were convicted of very serious crimes.
 Others, were caught living and working in the United States without permission.
 Under either circumstance, an order of removal from the United States is a very severe immigration law sanction.
 As a Las Vegas Deportation Lawyer in Las Vegas, Robert West can analyze your situation to determine if you have an opportunity to stay legally in the United States.

 Many non citizens come into the custody of Immigration and Customs Enforcement or ICE.
 ICE determines initially if you are eligible for an immigration bond and how much they want in order to release you.
 By statute, the minimum or lowest immigration bond is $1,500.00.
 In Las Vegas, ICE usually places a higher bond than $1,500.00 in many instances.
 What if the immigration bond is too expensive?
 The only option then is to hire an immigration lawyer to go the U.S. Immigration Court and participate in a bond reduction hearing.
 There, as a Las Vegas Immigration Lawyer, I will ask the Immigration judge to reduce the immigration bond in order for a detainee to be released.
 What if ICE refuses to place an immigration bond?
 In some instances a person is subject to mandatory detention.
 Then, only ICE could release the person under the most stringent circumstances.
 In other cases, ICE can refuse to place an immigration bond and then you will need to have an Immigration Attorney request an initial bond hearing.
 The Immigration Lawyer will request a re-determination of ICE’s refusal.
 An Immigration Judge may determine that a bond is appropriate but the dollar figure could be more than $10.000.00.
 If your relative, friend, or employee is detained, contact Las Vegas Immigration lawyer Robert West to see what if anything can be done to help a person secure release from ICE custody.